Delaware's Stream Stewards Program

 The streams in First State National Historical Park that feed Brandywine Creek provide an ideal learning environment for volunteers of all ages to gain an understanding of stream ecology and the importance of watershed protection.
 By engaging in water quality data collection, Stream Stewards contribute to science-based management actions that will have a real conservation impact in the park.

-Two Stream Stewards community scientists on a site visit to their stream monitoring location in First State National Historical Park.
+Two Stream Stewards community scientists, visit their stream monitoring location in First State National Historical Park.

 You must be at least 18 years old to apply to be a Stream Steward and be willing to participate in at least four half-day training sessions that will take place in First State National Historical Park.